 What time is everything happening?

 Paisley Halloween Festival takes place on Friday 25 October from 4pm to 9pm and Saturday 26 October from 2pm to 9pm.
-A full breakdown of the event will be available on www.paisley.is/halloween nearer to the time.
+A full breakdown of the event will be available at www.paisley.is/halloween.

-If you are coming for the Halloween parade, it will start take place on Saturday 26 October at 6.30pm – but make sure you arrive in plenty of time to get a good viewing spot.
-See What time is the parade and where is the best place to stand FAQ for more information on the parade.
+If you are coming for the Halloween parade, it will take place on Saturday 26 October at 6.30pm – but make sure you arrive in plenty of time to get a good viewing spot.

 What time is the parade and where is the best place to stand?